Dorothy Stickney: Early years

-Stickney was born in Dickinson, North Dakota, but because of a medical condition, she was unable to go into bright places and spent most of her childhood indoors to protect her sensitive eyes.
+Stickney was born in Dickinson, North Dakota; her father, Victor Hugo Stickney, was a physician.
+Because she had corneal ulcers, she was unable to go into bright places and spent most of her childhood indoors to protect her sensitive eyes.
 Her introduction to reading came from family members who read the classics to her.
 Because she had difficulty reading, she focused on skills like dancing and elocution.
 She was fond of going to the theater with her family, and this sparked her interest in being an actress.
-Because of several eye surgeries, by her teens, Stickney was able to continue her education and pursue a career in the theater.
+After seven operations, at age 20 her vision returned to normal. and Stickney was able to continue her education and pursue a career in the theater.

-Stickney attended the North Western Dramatic School in Minneapolis, Minnesota.
+Stickney attended the North Western Dramatic School in Minneapolis, Minnesota in addition to La Salle Seminary in Auburndale, Massachusetts; Oak Hall in Saint Paul, Minnesota; and Saint Catherine's College in Minneapolis.

 Career

-Stickney sang and danced as one of the four Southern Belles in vaudeville and began acting in summer stock companies including Atlanta's Forsyth Players in the early 1920s before she married Howard Lindsay.
-In 1927, Stickney and Lindsay were married, and the two stayed married until Lindsay's death in 1968.
+Making her professional stage debut in May 1921 in Minot, North Dakota, Stickney sang and danced as one of the four Southern Belles in vaudeville and began acting in summer stock companies including Atlanta's Forsyth Players in the early 1920s before she married Howard Lindsay.
+Stickney and Lindsay were married on August 13, 1927, in Madison, Maine, and the two stayed married until Lindsay's death in 1968.

 Stickney and fellow cast members in Chicago Tribune image depicting the 1927 Chicago production of the play Chicago.

 Stickney made her Broadway debut in 1926 in The Squall and had a string of hits, frequently playing eccentric characters.
 She was Liz, the mad scrubwoman, in the original nonmusical version of Chicago, and Mollie Molloy, who dives out of the pressroom window, in The Front Page.
 With increasingly important roles, she moved on to Philip Goes Forth, Another Language, On Borrowed Time, The Small Hours, To Be Continued and The Honeys.
 In 1940, Stickney received the Barter Theatre Award for "outstanding performance for an American player" for her role as Vinnie in Life with Father, which had been written by her husband, Lindsay, who also co-starred.
 The award was presented to her by Eleanor Roosevelt.

 She also appeared in some films and TV programs, and wrote several poems including "You're Not the Type" and "My Dressing Room".
+Her early TV appearances included "On Borrowed Time", a episode of Ford Theatre on CBS in 1949.
 She played the Queen in the original 1957 TV production of Rodgers & Hammerstein's Cinderella, and later Aunt Abby in the 1962 Hallmark TV production of Arsenic and Old Lace, co-starring Boris Karloff.